 - Official transcripts from all previously attended colleges where you earned credits that may apply to the RN program

 - A minimum grade of B (3.0 grade point) is required in each prerequisite.
+BIOL& 241 and BIOL& 242 (Anatomy & Physiology 1 and 2) must be completed within 5 years of nursing application due date.
 General education courses - PSYC& 100, BIOL& 160, CMST, 10 credits of Humanities - may be accepted with any passing grade.
 General education courses are not considered in the scoring of your application to the Nursing program.

 Admission to the program (student selection)

-Applicants with a degree from outside the US may also be awarded the additional 0.25 points.
-To be awarded additional points, applicants must submit documentation - official or unofficial copies - from an international transcript evaluation such as AACRAO, confirm the degree is equivalent to a degree from a regionally accredited institution in the US.
+Applicants with a degree from outside the US may also be awarded points.
+Applicants must submit documentation - official or unofficial copies - from an international transcript evaluation such as AACRAO confirming the degree is equivalent to a degree from a regionally accredited institution in the US.

 Admission to the college does not guarantee admission to a selective entry program.
 Applicants who were previously accepted into the RN Program and declined acceptance or withdrew after the program started need to reapply and are not guaranteed priority consideration.